Eco-Justice Council

 Jim O’Brien, with the support of eco-justice council members, continues to lead the planning of informational forums for the St. Peter’s community and beyond.
 We welcome suggestions for forum topics at communications@stpeterscheshire.org.

-Link to view PowerPoint
+Link to view entire forum presentation.

 _______________________________________